rhgrant10/acopy/README.md

  * `iter_count` - how many iterations the solver should perform
  * `ant_count` - how many ants participate in each iteration

-`alpha` should be less than `beta` for best results.  `iter_count` defaults to 1000, although it is said that the algorithm can often requires as many as 2000. `ant_count` defaults to the number of coordinates that comprise the world.
-Reducing the number of ants too much results in a lack of "cooperation" among the ants.
+`alpha` should be less than `beta` for best results.  `iter_count` defaults to 1000, although it is said that the algorithm can often require as many as 2000. `ant_count` defaults to the number of coordinates that comprise the world.
+Reducing the number of ants too much below this results in a lack of "cooperation" among the ants.
+Increasing the number of ants too far beyond this results in repitition of work.

 The solver is actually a generator function that returns the `Ant` that took the shortest path on each iteration.
 One common use would be to keep the shortest ant of all iterations.